 The Mountbatten Institute - New York MBA Programme

-As an integral part of the year of Practical Training in either New York or London, St. Mary's University College, Twickenham, London, is pleased to offer two qualifications to augment the work-experience programme which is provided by the Mountbatten Institute.
+As an integral part of the year of Practical Training in either New York or London, St. Mary's University, Twickenham, provide two qualifications to augment the work-experience programme of the Mountbatten Institute.
 These qualifications are:

 - The Masters of Business Administration in International Business Practice (MBA), and